Why wait till Friday for pie day? This comforting Wagyu & mushroom pie is perfect for any day of the week!

 - Lightly grease a pie dish.
 Roll the pastry thinly, cut to shape and gently press into the dish.
 Fill with casserole mix.

-- Cut the remaining pastry in a circle to form the lid, place on top, then seal by carefully pressing the edges into the base pastry, trim off excess pastry then pinch the edge to form a neat pattern all the way around.
+- Cut the remaining pastry to form the lid, place on top, then seal by carefully pressing the edges into the base pastry, trim off excess pastry then pinch the edge to form a neat pattern all the way around.

 Sour Cream Pastry

 - Place all ingredients in a blender and pulse until it resembles fine breadcrumbs.

 - Tip mix out onto bench and bring together to form a dough.

 - Cover and rest pastry in the fridge for 30 minutes.